onflow/flow-cli/docs/configuration.md

 - A `networks` list pre-populated with the Flow emulator, testnet and mainnet connection configuration.
 - An `accounts` list pre-populated with the Flow Emulator service account.
-- An `emulators` list pre-populated with Flow Emulator configuration.
 - A `deployments` empty object where all [deployment targets](project-contracts.md) can be defined.
 - A `contracts` empty object where you [define contracts](project-contracts.md) you wish to deploy.